Grace to you, and Happy Easter!

-Wherever there is need, God provides by sending His angels and His saints.
-Need, not wants, drives divine swift intervention.
+Wherever there is a need, God provides by sending His angels and His saints.
+Need drives divine swift intervention.
 Needs propel the best human creativity.
 Needs should be met.
-This is how God has made things, set them in statu via (in process), so we can be part of bringing about His providence in our world.
+It is how God has made things, set them in statu via (in process), so we can be part of bringing about His providence in our world.
 We are God's hands and feet for providence.

 God meets needs through people like you and me; people who pay attention to what is going on around them.
-Needs are met by people of a generous heart.
+People of a generous heart meet needs.

-With regard to the deer, recall the biblical imagery of the deer thirsting for running streams as the soul thirsts for God (see Psalm 42:1).
-The deer is need-driven so is the soul, our hearts for God.
+Concerning the deer, recall the biblical imagery of the deer thirsting for running streams as the soul thirsts for God (see Psalm 42:1).
+The deer is need-driven, so is the soul, our hearts for God.

-Dorcas was God's answer to the needs of widows at Joppa and she did it so well.
-Hope we are God's answers to someone else's needs.
+Dorcas was God's answer to the needs of widows at Joppa, and she did it so well.
+I hope we are God's answers to someone else's needs.
 It's a beautiful thing to do.

-Dorcas' generosity wasn't like many of us do by donating to charity and not wanting to get our hands and feet dirty with the actual service of giving out the gifts, visiting with the poor in the slums, being part of the delivery team.
-Many of us don't want to get involved with the sticky, dirty and messy stuff.
+Dorcas' generosity wasn't like many of us do.
+We donate to charity, a beautiful gesture.
+But we hardly want to get our hands and feet dirty with the actual service of giving out the gifts, visiting with the poor in the slums, being part of the delivery team.
+Many of us don't want to get involved with the sticky, dirty, and messy stuff.
 Money is easy to give.

-Guess what?
 When she died, the widows' cries reached God.
 The widows invited Peter to pray for Dorcas; they were expecting a miracle.
 Their reason why Dorcas must not die, at least not yet, was the cloaks and tunics she made for them.
 It was her generosity.
 In effect, they beckoned the Apostle Peter to ask God to restore their hope.
 God did.
-The miracle of raising the dead occurred.
+There occurred the miracle of raising the dead.

-Here is a thought: As we meet human needs, God meets our needs too.
+Here is a thought.
+As we meet human needs, God meets our needs too.
 We receive life in abundance.
 It is not merely earthly life, but the healing grace, life that endures.
 Be generous to those in need.
-Your generosity would win you divine generosity too.
+Your generosity would win for you divine benevolence too.
 Get busy with a labor of love.
-Remember, the measure we give, the same measure we shall receive in return.
-Even more, as Scripture says, "Good measure, pressed down, shaken together, running over, will be put into your lap” (Luke 6:38).
+Remember, the measure we give, the same we shall receive in return.
+Even more, as Scripture says, "Good measure, pressed down, shaken together, running over, will be put into your lap" (Lk 6:38).

-If I may ask, when was the last time you were generous with your time, talent, or treasure?
+If I may ask when was the last time you were generous with your time, talent, or treasure?
 Especially at this challenging time of the pandemic, who other than ourselves or our families have we fed?

 God love you.
 God bless you.